grafana/loki/docs/sources/clients/fluentbit/_index.md

 ---
 # Fluent Bit Loki Output

 [Fluent Bit](https://fluentbit.io/) is a fast and lightweight logs and metrics processor and forwarder that can be configured with the Grafana Loki output plugin to ship logs to Loki.
 You can define which log files you want to collect using the [`Tail`](https://docs.fluentbit.io/manual/pipeline/inputs/tail) or [`Stdin`](https://docs.fluentbit.io/manual/pipeline/inputs/standard-input) data pipeline input.
 Additionally, Fluent Bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc.) to structure and alter log lines.
+The [Loki built-in output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/loki) is also available.

 ## Usage